lab-v2/langdiversity/docs/langdiversity_library.md

 - [Utility Classes](https://github.com/lab-v2/langdiversity/tree/main/langdiversity/utils) (`langdiversity.utils`)

   - `PromptSelection`: Handles the selection of prompts based on diversity measures.
-  - `DiversityCalculator`: Calculates various diversity measures for a given set of values.
-Supports Shannon's entropy and Gini impurity by default.
+  - `DiversityMeasureCollector`: Collects diversity measures for a given set of prompts using a specified language model and diversity measure algorithm.

 - [Parsers](https://github.com/lab-v2/langdiversity/tree/main/langdiversity/parser) (`langdiversity.parsers`)
   - `extract_last_letters(response: str)`: Extracts the last letters of each word in the response.
   - `extract_math_answer(response: str)`: Extracts numerical answers from a mathematical question in the response.
   - `extract_multi_choice_answer(response: str)`: Extracts the selected choice (A, B, C, D, E) from a multiple-choice question in the response.

-### PromptSelection Paramaters:
+### DiversityMeasureCollector Paramaters:

 - `model`: The language model you want to use.
 In this example, we're using OpenAI's model.

 - `diversity_measure`: The measure of diversity measure you want to use.
 Here, we're using entropy.

 - `num_responses`: The number of responses you want the model to generate for each prompt.
 Default is 1.

+### PromptSelection Parameters:

+- `data`: A list of dictionaries, each containing information about a prompt, the responses it generated, and its diversity measure.
+This data is collected using the `DiversityMeasureCollector` class.

 - `selection`: Determines how the best prompt is selected based on its diversity measure.
 It can be: